Real96/FRLGSwitchSeedFarmer/README.md

 Set this to `true` if you want to run the bot through USB ports (best option if you don't have an ethernet dongle for connecting the switch to the router).
 Set this to `false` if you want to run the bot though Internet (WiFi/Ethernet).

 ### USB_PORT
 Number of the USB port of the Switch connected to the PC that will be attached to the bot.
 Used only if `USB` setting is set to `true`.
-To find the USB port number, use one the method described above according to your OS ([**How to find the Switch USB port**](https://github.com/Real96/FRLGSwitchSeedFarmer/tree/better_usb_binding?tab=readme-ov-file#how-to-find-the-switch-usb-hub-and-port-number)).
+To find the USB port number, use one the method described above according to your OS ([**How to find the Switch USB port and USB hub number**](https://github.com/Real96/FRLGSwitchSeedFarmer/tree/better_usb_binding?tab=readme-ov-file#how-to-find-the-switch-usb-port-and-hub-numbers)).

 ### USB_HUB
 Number of the USB hub of the Switch connected to the PC that will be attached to the bot.
 Used only if `USB` setting is set to `true`.
 To find the USB hub number, use one of the methods described above according to your OS ([**How to find the Switch USB port and USB hub number**](https://github.com/Real96/FRLGSwitchSeedFarmer/tree/better_usb_binding?tab=readme-ov-file#how-to-find-the-switch-usb-port-and-hub-numbers)).